jlanga/smsk_454/README.md

 ## 1. Description

-This is a small skeleton to create Snakemake workflows.
-[Snakemake](https://bitbucket.org/snakemake/snakemake/wiki/Home) "is a workflow management system that aims to reduce the complexity of creating workflows by providing a fast and comfortable execution environment, together with a clean and modern specification language in python style."

-The idea is to create a workflow with of snakefiles, resolve dependencies with pip and brew, and
+This is a workflow to assemble RNA reads from 454 into a transcriptome.
+The procedure is as follows:

+1. Quality control

+    1. Base calling with `PyroBayes`
+    2. Quality and length trimming with `Trimmomatic`
+    3. Adaptor and vector removal with `seqclean`

+2. Assembly

+    With `gsAssembler` from Roche's Data Analysis tools (`newbler`)

 ## 2. First steps